 We bring communities together to galvanize support for new campaigns or strengthen work within a community of practice.
 Campaign launch events feature compelling performances or presentations and opportunities for face-to-face engagement.
 Convenings provide innovative opportunities for strategizing and field-building.

 M+A offers clients engagement with talented directors, producers, artists, public relations experts and web and graphic designers.
-Our in-house team of skilled professionals are some of the leading cultural strategists in the United States with deep relationships in the worlds of comedy, public policy, and activism.
+Our in-house team of skilled professionals are some of the leading cultural strategists in the United States with deep relationships in the worlds of entertainment, public policy, and social movements.

-Mik Moore is recognized as one of the leading digital media campaign strategists in the United States, combining a deep understanding of public policy and electoral politics with years of experience as a writer, editor, producer, and public speaker.
-He is known for developing and implementing innovative efforts to harness the power of online media to create social change.
-He is also a thought leader in the emerging field of cultural strategy.
+Mik Moore is one of the leading cultural and narrative campaign strategists in the United States, combining a deep understanding of public policy and electoral politics with years of experience as a writer, editor, producer, and public speaker.
+He is known for developing and implementing innovative efforts to harness the power of digital media to create social change.

 Mik has been featured in The New York Times, Hardball with Chris Matthews, NPR, The Washington Post, CNN, NBC News, Reuters, ABC News, Bloomberg BusinessWeek, USA Today, The Agenda on SiriusXM, The Forward, Politico, Huffington Post, Business Insider, The Daily Beast and more; his campaigns have been honored by the Pollies, the Webbies, the Reed Awards, Google, The Peabody Awards and Facebook.
 Mik earned a law degree from Georgetown University Law Center and a BA in History from Vassar College.
 He lives in New York City with his wife, Deborah, and their two children.